Baco-66/ESR-TP3/README.md

-# OTT Multimedia Streaming System
+# On-Demand and Real-Time Audio/Video Streaming

 A networked system for on-demand and real-time audio/video streaming using an overlay-based architecture.
 Developed as part of the "Network Service Engineering" course at the University of Minho.